OpenCDSS/cdss-app-aug3-fortran/README.md

 # cdss-app-aug3-fortran

 AUG3 is a collection of computer applications within Colorado's Decision Support Systems (CDSS) created to calculate and report stream dpeleitons from well pmping in the Denver Basin aquifers.
-Note that this collection of applications was intitated in 1985 and the origin of the numbers in the names of any names or files is unknown but is not related to versioning (i.e. AUG3 is not the third version of the program)
+Note that this collection of applications was intitiated in 1985 and the origin of the numbers in the names of any programs or files is unknown but is not related to versioning (i.e. AUG3 is not the third version of the program).
 CDSS open source software are referred to as being part of OpenCDSS.

 * [Background](#background)